oracle/oci-compute-jenkins-plugin/README.md

 ## Features

-**Oracle Cloud Infrastructure Compute Plugin** provides functionality to dynamically allocate OCI resources for continuous integration tasks, and to bring up and down OCI Instances and resources as required to serve Jenkins Build Jobs.
+**OCI Compute Plugin** provides functionality to dynamically allocate OCI resources for continuous integration tasks, and to bring up and down OCI Instances and resources as required to serve Jenkins Build Jobs.

 After installing the Plugin, you can add OCI Clouds and Templates with your required OCI Instance configuration.
 The Template will have a Label that you can use in your Jenkins Job.
 Multiple Templates are supported.
 The Template options include Labels, Domains, Credentials, Shapes, Images, Virtual Cloud Network, Template Instance Cap, etc.
 After your Jenkins Job completes its work, the OCI Instance is cleanly removed and resources are released back to the OCI pool.

-View Oracle Cloud Infrastructure Compute Plugin page on the [plugins.jenkins.io](https://plugins.jenkins.io/oracle-cloud-infrastructure-compute) site for more information.
+View OCI Compute Plugin page on the [plugins.jenkins.io](https://plugins.jenkins.io/oracle-cloud-infrastructure-compute) site for more information.